 17.1 Instructions to candidates on the Conduct of all Examinations held in-person in the University.

 - Candidates are required to obey the instructions of the invigilator.
-It is the duty of the invigilator to prevent any behaviour likely to cause disturbance to other candidates.
+It is the duty of the invigilator to prevent any behaviour likely to cause disturbance to other candidates or to compromise the integrity of the examination.
 Candidates needing to leave the room for any purpose must first ask permission of the invigilator, who may accompany the candidate.

 - Every candidate shall display for the invigilator's inspection a valid Student ID card or other form of photographic identification.

 - Candidates are permitted to have the following items ONLY in their possession, including in pockets, during examinations (see also 4 below):